-Animals serve an important part in our lives, being those friends and companions that give us love unconditionally.
-They protect our homes, and are there whenever we need them, asking for nothing but love and tenderness in exchange for all they give.
+Animals and pets serve an important part in the lives of human beings.
+They are those friends and companions that give people love unconditionally.
+They protect people’s homes and are there whenever they are needed, asking for nothing but love and tenderness in exchange for all they give.

 History of Operation Santa Paws

-This holiday was organized by Justin Rudd in 2001, this holiday was originally put together in Long Beach, California to help support their local shelters and rescues.
-While anyone can choose to participate by donating new toys, treats, food or money to help keep these dedicated servants of the world going.
+Organized by Justin Rudd in 2001, this important day was originally put together in Long Beach, California in the United States to help support their local shelters and rescue animals.
+As part of the Haute Dogs Organization (pronounced “Hot Dogs”, the idea was to encourage various people of the public to participate by donating new toys, treats, food or money to help keep these dedicated and loyal servants of the world going.

-How to Operation Santa Paws
+How to Celebrate Operation Santa Paws

 This day is about the animals, but without the support of those individuals who love them and dedicate themselves to their welfare, there’d be nowhere for them to go.
-When you stop by with your donation of supplies for the furry residents of your local shelter, don’t forget to bring down some tokens of thanks for these hard working saviors of our favorite little beasties.
+When you stop by with a donation of supplies for the furry residents of your local shelter, don’t forget to bring down some tokens of thanks for these hard-working saviors of those favorite little beasties.

-Operation Santa Paws is still primarily operating out of California, but with the efforts of friends and companies, this phenomena can spread.
-Visit your local stores and enlist their help in collecting supplies, ask if you can put out a collection poster and post a wish list at their locations.
-(These things are available on http://www.hautedogs.org/santapaws as templates).
+Operation Santa Paws is still primarily operating out of California, but with the efforts of friends and companies, this phenomenon can spread.
+Visit a local pet store and enlist their help in collecting supplies.
+Also, ask if they would be willing to put out a collection poster and post a wish list at their locations.
+(These resources are available on http://www.hautedogs.org/santapaws as templates).

 Also, be sure to contact the shelters in the area that will benefit from your efforts, and let them know they have an ally in their mission to help animals.
 And don’t forget to remind friends and family about this celebration to get them to join in.
 Share it on social media or simply bring it up in conversation and encourage others to participate in this important event as well.